 Difficulty comes in proving a claim when an employee is not able to cope with what seems an acceptable level of stress.

-Click claim dermatitis industrial injury to see how to start a compensation claim for industrial dermatitis and other occupational diseases.
+See our industrial injury claims process article to see how to start a compensation claim for industrial dermatitis and other occupational diseases.